Recruits: Cincinnati, Dayton, Kentucky, Tennessee

-Brian Dougherty completed his first season as Valpo’s defensive coordinator in 2019.
+Brian Dougherty completed his third season as Valpo’s defensive coordinator in Fall 2021.

 Dougherty instructed defensive back Jamari Booker, who racked up 101 tackles and five interceptions during his senior season in 2019, earning All-PFL Second Team honors.
 Booker was named the PFL Player of the Week, STATS FCS National Defensive Player of the Week and College Sports Madness National Defensive Player of the Week after a 13-tackle, two-interception performance against Stetson.
 Booker then became the second PFL player since 2002 with multiple career games of 20 tackles or more by achieving 21 on Nov.
 2 at Davidson.
 Booker finished third in the league in tackles per game (8.4), second in total tackles (101) and third in interceptions (five).